 4. Work experience is different from internships – it’s all about where the value is added… We are all in favour of work experience (and started our company focusing on it entirely) but (as per our February 2012 blog) there are 3 key differences which relate to age, duration and therefore what the remuneration level should be:

-i) WORK EXPERIENCE: This generally consists of short placements (generally 1-2 weeks), usually for younger people (16-18), to get a ‘taste’ of the working world but not involving manual labour.
+i) WORK EXPERIENCE: This generally consists of short placements (generally 1-2 weeks), usually for younger people (16-18), to get a ‘taste’ of the working world but not involving specified responsibilities.
 They do not need to be paid (because the young people derive the lion’s share of the value whilst learning) though companies should be encouraged to pay expenses.

 ii) INTERNSHIPS: 1-3 month placements, largely for undergraduates and increasingly graduates, which should be paid for legal AND moral reasons given that the company derives financial value which should be shared.
 (Some argue that internships should be abolished all together but their flexibility makes them useful for both employers and young people and if paid they are valid employment vehicles).

 There are of course some exceptions to the rule.
-Longer term work experience required (or encouraged) to be undertaken by students as part of UK based higher education courses is, for example, exempt from the National Minimum Wage where the arrangement does not exceed one year.
-We do not encourage this but we understand that in some instances this does allow more work experience opportunities though we suggest such placements lasts no longer than 4-6 weeks.
+Longer term work experience required (or encouraged) to be undertaken by students as part of UK based higher education courses is (in some interpretation of case law at least) exempt from the National Minimum Wage where the arrangement does not exceed one year.
+We do not encourage this but we understand that in some instances this does allow more work experience opportunities though we suggest such placements last no longer than 4-6 weeks.

 In essence, if the value generated by a placement in a company results in more benefit to the company than the student / intern, then they should be paid.